University courses at Eden

 The following courses are available for either part-time or full-time study, starting in September each year.
-Studying on a full-time basis, HNDs and Foundation degrees (FdSc and FdA) take two years to complete; a BSc takes three years; a BSc top-up takes one year, an Access Diploma takes one year.
+Studying on a full-time basis, HNDs and Foundation degrees (FdSc and FdA) take two academic years to complete; a BSc takes three years; a BSc top-up takes one year, an Access Diploma takes one year.

 BSc (Hons) Horticulture (Plant Science)

 BSc (Hons) Horticulture (Garden and Landscape Design)